NeverSinkDev/NeverSink-Filter/README.md

 --------------------------

 The website *[filterblade.xyz](http://www.filterblade.xyz)* is the user-friendly and recommended way to download, install and simulate (lootsimulator!) the filter.
-You can also modify the filter there, without any code knowledge and merge changes you've made into new versions.
+It's the easiest way to download the filter and you can also modify it there, without any coding knowledge to adjust it to your playstyle.

 --------------------------